-Here at the Yinova Blog we have often drawn your attention to exotic superfoods.
-We have sung the praises of goji berries, wheat grass and maca powder.
-However any food that is high in antioxidants and phyto-nutrients could be called a superfood and, bearing this in mind, I thought it might be useful to look at a couple of everyday foods that pack a nutritional punch.
-In our book Making Babies: A Proven 3-Month Program for Maximum Fertility there is a chapter called Eating to Conceive in which Dr. David and I discuss the the best foods to eat when trying to get pregnant.
-In it we mention both of the superfoods below for their high nutrient value.
+Here at Yinova, we have been singing the praises of goji berries, wheatgrass, and maca powder.
+However, any food that is high in antioxidants and phytonutrients could be called a superfood and, bearing this in mind, I thought it might be useful to look at a couple of everyday foods that pack a nutritional punch.
+In our book Making Babies: A Proven 3-Month Program for Maximum Fertility there is a chapter called Eating to Conceive in which Dr. David and I discuss the best foods to eat when trying to get pregnant.
+In it, we mention both of the superfoods below for their high nutrient value.

-- took a look at how cruciferous vegetables, such as broccoli, can help your body process excess estrogen and therefore promote hormone balance.
-For this reason broccoli has long been acknowledged for it’s ability to protect women from breast cancer but, in fact, broccoli’s anti-cancer properties are more far reaching than that.
-In clinical research scientists have found that just 1/2 cup of broccoli a day can protect you from a number of cancers, particularly cancers of the breast, lung, stomach, colon, and rectum.
+Cruciferous vegetables, such as broccoli, can help your body process excess estrogen and therefore promote hormone balance.
+For this reason, broccoli has long been acknowledged for its ability to protect people from breast cancer but, in fact, broccoli’s anti-cancer properties are more far-reaching than that.
+In clinical research, scientists have found that just 1/2 cup of broccoli a day can protect you from a number of cancers, particularly cancers of the breast, lung, stomach, colon, and rectum.

 But the good news doesn’t stop there.
-Broccoli may be a super food because of its cancer fighting benefits, but it is also rich in folate which is essential to preventing birth defects.
-Broccoli can also prevent cataracts because of it’s high level of antioxidants which mean that people that eat broccoli more than twice a week have a 23 percent lower risk of cataracts.
-Broccoli’s combination of calcium, potassium, manganese and vitamin K mean that it is also a superfood for your bones too, reducing the risk of fractures, particularly as we age.
+Broccoli may be a superfood because of its cancer-fighting benefits, but it is also rich in folate which is essential to preventing birth defects.
+Broccoli can also prevent cataracts because of its high level of antioxidants which means that people that eat broccoli more than twice a week have a 23 percent lower risk of cataracts.
+Broccoli’s combination of calcium, potassium, manganese, and vitamin K means that it is also a superfood for your bones too, reducing the risk of fractures, particularly as we age.
 And as if that isn’t enough to convince anyone that broccoli is something of a miracle food a regular helping can also boost immunity and reduce high blood pressure.

-At the Yinova Center we like our broccoli steamed with a spritz of lemon juice, blanched and chopped into salad or baked with olive oil and some chopped garlic.
+At the Yinova Center, we like our broccoli steamed with a spritz of lemon juice, blanched and chopped into a salad or baked with olive oil and some chopped garlic.
 We’d love to hear your favorite broccoli recipes.

 Blueberries are so high in vitamins C & E as well as other phytonutrients that they are considered to be one of the most anti-oxidant rich fruits available.
 They boost your immune system and improve cardiovascular health.
 Their deep bluish-purple color comes from anthocyanins, a phytochemical that makes blood platelets less likely to stick together and form the type of clots that can cause heart attacks.
 They also contain a compound, known as pterostilbene, which lowers cholesterol.